maoyuanli/maoyuanli.github.io/_pages/about.md

 From 2021 to 2023, I was a postdoctoral researcher with [the Intervention Center](https://www.ivs.no), [Oslo University Hospital](https://www.oslo-universitetssykehus.no/oslo-university-hospital) (OUS), Oslo, Norway.
 I also worked as a guest researcher at [the Department of Electronic Systems](https://www.ntnu.edu/ies), [Norwegian University of Science and Technology](https://www.ntnu.edu/) (NTNU), Trondheim, Norway.

-My interests span diverse topics, including wireless technology, information theory and finite element method.
+My interests span diverse topics, including wireless technology, information theory and finite element method for **implantable medical devices**.

 {% include base_path %}